Hanjin Jang, MDEndoscopic Spine Surgery

 Case-Based Education

-Five de-identified educational case frameworks
+Seven de-identified educational case frameworks

 Case pages document diagnosis, clinical presentation, neurologic findings, imaging, procedure details, operative note summaries, postoperative course, and educational points without endorsement or promotional comparison language.